crazy4pi314/crazy4pi314.github.io/_posts/2019-12-17-qsharp-advent2.md

 ---
 layout: post
-title: "Party Invitations: Inclusive teaching tools for Q#"
+title: "Party Invitations: How Q# enables inclusive teaching"
 ---

 _This is a post contributing to [#QsAdvent](https://twitter.com/hashtag/qsadvent) 2019_